-Conceptual creativity with Dan: A bed of roses | Photofocus
+Conceptual Creativity with Dan: A bed of roses | Photofocus

 More about Daniel

 His impressive professional career required him to travel internationally on a regular basis.
-From covering Haiti’s earthquake to the Vancouver Olympics to being embedded in Afghanistan with the Canadian troop, Daniel proved himself being a master on his field.
+From covering Haïti earthquake aftermath photos essay to the Vancouver Olympics to being embedded in Afghanistan with the Canadian troop, Daniel proved himself being a master in his field.

 Every time I sit down with him, I always learn something new — he’s like a walking encyclopedia.
 Even though he is now retired from his career at the Journal de Québec, Dan keeps on reinventing himself with new concepts and creative projects to fuel his eternal passion for photography.
 I decided to write and share what he taught me through this text so you too could benefit from his knowledge.
 Of course, all the images and ideas in this article are Daniel’s.